Henry Newman (football coach): Career

 Newman joined Barnet in 2009 as assistant coach for the under-18s team while completing a degree in economics and philosophy at the London School of Economics.
 Newman achieved five "A" grades at A Level.

 Newman left Barnet in 2011 to become under-15s coach at Charlton Athletic.
 He later coached at Brentford before re-joining Barnet in 2014 to become the youngest academy manager in the country.

 He was appointed joint interim manager at Barnet on 1 December 2016, alongside Rossi Eames.
 Eames took sole charge for a win over Morecambe on 14 February 2017 and, the following day, Newman's departure from the club was announced.

-In August 2019, Newman, along with business partner Rory Campbell, made a bid to purchase Bury F.C. through their company C&N Sporting Risk shortly before the club's deadline to show proof of funds to the English Football League.
+In August 2019, Newman, along with business partner Rory Campbell, made a bid to purchase Bury through their company C&N Sporting Risk shortly before the club's deadline to show proof of funds to the English Football League.
 This bid fell through and Bury were expelled from the EFL.

+West Ham

+Newman has been at West Ham United since January 2020, working as part of David Moyes’s backroom staff on opposition analysis and match preparation.
+He was made a first team assistant for the 2023/4 season.